-Azusa Pacific University’s School of Business and Management (SBM) prepares undergraduates and professionals who understand business from this strategic perspective through its seven bachelor’s programs, Master of Business Administration (MBA), Young Executive MBA, Master of Arts in Management (MAM), and Young Executive MAM programs.
+Azusa Pacific University’s School of Business and Management (SBM) prepares undergraduates and professionals who understand business from this strategic perspective through its seven bachelor’s programs, Master of Business Administration (MBA) (also online), Young Executive MBA, Millennial MBA, Master of Business Management (MBM) (also online), and Young Executive MBM programs.

 Four pillars provide the foundation for SBM’s comprehensive perspective.

 Azusa Pacific’s SBM delivers undergraduate and graduate programs that integrate ethical analysis and strategy into course work.
 SBM faculty teach ethical conduct hand-in-hand with accounting, organizational development, and marketing courses.
 Lessons in ethics form an integral strand of each course in a way that is immediately applicable and relevant.

 SBM faculty teach as more than academicians who recite the theory of supply and demand.
 These seasoned veterans from diverse industries understand the intricacies of the business world and bring this expertise and savvy to bear in the classroom.
 They engage and challenge students to apply textbook theories to actual workplace scenarios.